 A. The Budget of the AAUS consists of members’ dues, donations, and bequests.

-B. Annual membership dues will be fifty dollars U.S. ($50) for individual membership, seventy-five dollars ($75) for joint memberships, one hundred dollars ($100) for institutional members, and twenty-five dollars ($25) for students, retired members, and members based in Ukraine.
+B. Annual membership dues will be fifty dollars U.S. ($50) for individual membership, and twenty five dollars ($25) for students, retired members, and members based in Ukraine.
+Three years individual membership shall be one hundred forty dollars ($140).
 Life membership will be one thousand dollars ($1000).

-C. The AAUS will annually contribute a sum determined by the Executive Board for the operating costs of the IAUS, particularly publications and congresses.
+C. By vote of the three-quarters of the Board of Directors, in any given year the AAUS may contribute a sum determined by the Board of Directors for the operating costs of the IAUS, particularly publications and congresses.
 This sum will not exceed twenty percent (20%) of the total income and available resources of the AAUS in the calendar year in which the subvention to IUAS is made.

-E. All paid members will receive the journal Harvard Ukrainian Studies.
-A portion of the membership dues, to be no more than forty percent (40%) of dues in any given calendar year, shall be used toward that subscription.
-In the event that the management of the journal shall not agree to this price structuring, the President is instructed to inform the membership within sixty (60) days with recommendations for a suitable alternative.
+E. All paid members will receive a discounted subscription to the journal Harvard Ukrainian Studies (HUS).
+Currently HUS is offered to AAUS members at a 30% discount.
+In the event that the management of the journal changes this price structuring, the President is instructed to inform the membership within sixty (60) days.

-F. Any resources remaining after the payment of expenses as stipulated elsewhere by the by-laws shall be used by the President and other members of the Executive Committee for the good conduct of business of the AAUS.
-No member of the Executive Committee, except the President, may incur an expense on behalf of the AAUS over the sum of fifty dollars ($50.00) in any given year without the agreement of the President and two other members of the Executive Committee.
+F. Any resources remaining after the payment of expenses as stipulated elsewhere by the by-laws shall be used by the President and other members of the Board of Directors for the good conduct of business of the AAUS.
+No member of the Board of Directors, except the President, may incur an expense on behalf of the AAUS over the sum of fifty dollars ($50.00) in any given year without the agreement of the President and two other members of the Board of Directors.
 The President shall be allowed discretionary spending of $250.00 in any calendar year.
-Presidential expenditures over that amount must be approved by consensus of the Vice-President and two other members of the Executive Committee.
-No discretionary spending of the Executive Committee (including the President) shall exceed five hundred dollars ($500) in any given year without the approval of a simple majority of the membership.
+Presidential expenditures over that amount must be approved by consensus of the Vice-President and two other members of the Board of Directors.
+No discretionary spending of the members of the Board of Directors (including the President) shall exceed five hundred dollars ($500) in any given year without the approval of a simple majority of the membership.
 Discretionary spending shall be understood to mean payment of expenses not explicitly addressed in clauses of the by-laws other than the present clause.